Vaccination and immunity

 Some human heath workers prefer the term community immunity

 which emphasises the commitment to public well-being, although it is rather a mouthful.

 Case in point: Measles

 Measles is a highly contagious virus disease.
-Although it has been considered to be a low-grade rash and fever, in about 1 case in 15 it may cause ear infections and neurological damage or pneumonia.
+Although it has been considered to be a low-grade rash and fever, in about 1 case in 15 it may cause ear infections and neurological damage or pneumonia, and other conditions.

 In high income regions of the world such as Western Europe, measles causes death in about 1 in 5000 cases, but as many as 1 in 100 will die in the poorest regions of the world.
 Worldwide, it is still a significant cause of death.

 In the UK between 1940 and 1968, notified cases of measles averaged at 400,000 per year (dipping 6 times below 200,000, and reaching 600,000 5 times), and about 100 deaths per year were reported.